Baryonyx

 barys (heavy) [Greek] - onyx (claw) [Greek]

-Classification Saurischia, Theropoda, Tetanurae
+Classification Saurischia, Theropoda (Tetanurae)

 Total Length Approx. 7.5-8m

-Period Early Cretaceous
+Period Early Cretaceous (Approx. 125 million years ago)

-Species Name Baryonyx walkeri
+Species Baryonyx walkeri

-Year of Paper Publication 1986
+Year Described 1986

-Genus Name Publication Charig, A. J.; Milner, A. C. (1986).
+Publication Charig, A. J.; Milner, A. C. (1986).
 Baryonyx, a remarkable new theropod dinosaur.
 Nature, Volume 324.

-Baryonyx complete skeleton fossil
+Baryonyx full skeletal fossil

-The genus name Baryonyx means "heavy claw."
-It lived in England during the Early Cretaceous (about 125 million years ago).
+Baryonyx, meaning "heavy claw," lived in England during the Early Cretaceous period (about 125 million years ago).
+It is estimated to have been 7.5 meters long and weighed 1.2 tons.

-First digit of Baryonyx - the heavy claw
+Baryonyx's first digit - heavy claw

-Housed at the Natural History Museum, London
+Collection of the Natural History Museum, London

 Baryonyx stamp